Star Caps Review - Does This Weight-Loss Supplement Work Are minimal results and user complaints deal breakers?

 I’m here to cut through the noise and get you the bottom line on Star Caps.
 We dug deep and came up with an in-depth review, focusing closely on the side effects, ingredients, scientific research and level of customer care.
 We also looked at dozens of user responses and comments posted online.
 At this point, we compressed everything to give you the information you need.

-First off, Star Caps ingredients include natural papaya extract, garlic, papain, valerian and corn spices.
+First off, Star Caps is one of those products that’s supposed to attack weight in a unique way.
+The ingredients include natural papaya extract, garlic, papain, valerian and corn spices.
 In order to use this product, you take one capsule a day for the first two days.
-Afterward you take two capsules daily.
+Afterward, you take two capsules daily.
 This supplement is claimed to detoxify your system, reduce bloating and metabolize protein from the foods you eat.
 It’s supposed to work quickly, and may help you drop 10-25 pounds.

 Star Caps is a diet supplement that was created by Nikki Haskell.
 She is known as the “diet queen to the stars.”
 This product is free of caffeine, amphetamines and ephedrine.
 Each bottle lasts for two weeks and comes with a diet booklet, but read on…

 The first issue we have with Star Caps is the minimal weight-loss results.
 “This supplement lacks proven fat-loss ingredients, and some customers have complained that it does not produce real results,” says our Research Editor.

 One user commented, “Star Caps do nothing at all.
 I think this is like a vitamin supplement.”